India's IT Landscape — Why Now?

 | Statutory Audit | Auditor's Report | Before filing financial statements | ICAI |

-Master Checklist — Setting Up Your IT Company
+Master Checklist — Your Complete Roadmap

 - Decide on business structure (Pvt Ltd recommended)